dariamedvedeva/EDLib/README.md

     This storage is implemented with *OpenMP* support.
     - `CRSStorage<Model>`.
 A simple CRS storage.

-The resluting eigenpairs are stored as a set of `EigenPair<precision, SymmetrySectorType>` structures in the Hamiltonian object.
+The resulting eigenpairs are stored as a set of `EigenPair<precision, SymmetrySectorType>` structures in the Hamiltonian object.

 The following observable can be computed by means of Lanczos continuous fraction